-I offer a welcoming, genuine and caring professional space for you to talk about your feelings and actions.
-I will listen and support you to talk about what is concerning you.
-I can also help you consider possibilities for change.
+I offer a welcoming and genuine professional space for you to talk.
+I will listen and support you to talk about your concerns.
+I can also help you think about change.

 Counselling is mostly about you talking - about how you feel; about what you do that is troubling you.

 I won't tell you what to talk about or give you advice.
 I will listen closely to what you say and aim to help you more fully understand your feelings and actions.
 I will support you to to find and explore your own solutions.

 Some counselling relationships last weeks, others go on for longer.
 As the counselling relationship develops over time, I may offer a range therapy tools to help meet your needs, however, you need only try out what you think might be helpful to you.